Gruzzly-bear/Internship-Prosper-IT-Consulting/README.md

 This was was resolved by putting a section of code containing the varieble into braces.

 ### Reformatting of design and code
 I reformatted multiple instances of code to not only make it look better on the front end, but to make it easier to read for the devs as well.
-This involved thinks like, centering code for readability, A cleaner appearance and look, and overall quality.
+This involved things like, centering code for readability, A cleaner appearance and look, and overall quality.
 I also reformatted and refactored code to make it easier for other developers working on the project.

 ### Other skills acquired
 - The ability to comfortably work on a project and utilize Azure Dev-ops to successfully publish the code efficiently.